Hazel Jensen (née Smith)

 The whole Jensen family except Hazel was probably still in Wisconsin during Hazel’s lifetime.
 One brother named Clifford had a job road-testing Harleys.
 Maxim remembers him as visiting when the Hurwicz family was in Newton, Mass., around 1970: “[H]e was this skyscraper of a man.
 I couldn’t help but mentally contrast that with dad’s side of the family who started small and would magically shrink with age.”

 Gramma Jensen’s maiden name was Smith.
 Her parents were John and Elizabeth.
-Leo and Evelyn used to have a picture of them on their wall.
 Evelyn told me that originally Hazel’s parents’ surname was Peterson.
 But there were so many Petersons in Wisconsin at that time, that mail kept getting misdelivered.
 So they changed their name to Smith, giving him the unusual and distinctive name “John Smith”!

 They died close to the time that Evelyn was born.